Yul Brynner: Other interests

-He was also an accomplished guitarist and singer.
-In his early period in Europe, he often played and sang gypsy songs in Parisian nightclubs with Aliosha Dimitrievitch.
-He sang some of those same songs in the film The Brothers Karamazov.
+He enjoyed singing gypsy songs.
 In 1967, Dimitrievitch and he released a record album The Gypsy and I: Yul Brynner Sings Gypsy Songs (Vanguard VSD 79265).

 Relationships and marriages

 Brynner married four times, his first three marriages ending in divorce.
 He fathered three children and adopted two.
-His first wife (1944–1960) was actress Virginia Gilmore with whom he had one child, Yul "Rock" Brynner (born December 23, 1946).
-He was nicknamed "Rock" when he was six years old in honor of boxer Rocky Graziano.
-He is a historian, novelist, and university history lecturer at Marist College in Poughkeepsie, New York and Western Connecticut State University in Danbury, Connecticut.
+His first wife (1944–1960) was actress Virginia Gilmore with whom he had one child, Yul "Rock" Brynner (1946–2023), nicknamed "Rock" when he was six years old in honor of boxer Rocky Graziano.
+Rock was a historian, novelist, and university history lecturer at Marist College in Poughkeepsie, New York and Western Connecticut State University in Danbury, Connecticut.

 Yul Brynner had a long affair with Marlene Dietrich, who was 19 years his senior, beginning during the first production of The King and I.

 In 1959, Brynner fathered a daughter, Lark Brynner, with Frankie Tilden, who was 20 years old.
 Lark lived with her mother and Brynner supported her financially.
-His second wife, from 1960 to 1967, Doris Kleiner is a Chilean model whom he married on the set during shooting of The Magnificent Seven in 1960.
+His second wife, from 1960 to 1967, Doris Kleiner (1931–2025) was a Chilean model whom he married on the set during shooting of The Magnificent Seven in 1960.
 They had one child, Victoria Brynner (born November 1962), whose godmother was Audrey Hepburn.
 Belgian novelist and artist Monique Watteau was also romantically linked with Brynner, from 1961 to 1967.
-In 1969, it was rumored that Roman Polanski made an adult video /"threesome" with Sharon Tate and Brynner.

 His third wife (1971–1981), Jacqueline Simone Thion de la Chaume (1932–2013), a French socialite, was the widow of Philippe de Croisset (son of French playwright Francis de Croisset and a publishing executive).
 Brynner and Jacqueline adopted two Vietnamese children: Mia (1974) and Melody (1975).
 The first house Brynner owned was the Manoir de Criquebœuf, a 16th-century manor house in northwestern France that Jacqueline and he purchased.
 His third marriage broke up, reportedly owing to his 1980 announcement that he would continue in the role of the King for another long tour and Broadway run, as well as his affairs with female fans and his neglect of his wife and children.

-On April 4, 1983, aged 62, Brynner married his fourth and final wife, Kathy Lee (born 1957), a 26-year-old ballerina from Ipoh, Malaysia, whom he had met in a production of The King and I. They remained married for the last two years of his life.
+On April 4, 1983, aged 62, Brynner married his fourth wife, Kathy Lee (born 1957), a 26-year-old ballerina from Ipoh, Malaysia, whom he had met in the London production of The King and I. They remained married for the last two years of his life.
 His longtime close friends Meredith A. Disney and her sons Charles Elias Disney and Daniel H. Disney attended Brynner and Lee's final performances of The King and I.